You are here

 NIH has two main policies concerning inclusion in funded research.
 This page provides information for the scientific community regarding the Inclusion of Women and Minorities in NIH-funded research.
 For information about the Inclusion Across the Lifespan policy, visit the Inclusion Across the Lifespan Policy Implementation website.

-The NIH is mandated by law (Public Health Service Act sec.
+The NIH is mandated by the Public Health Service Act sec.
 492B, 42 U.S.C. sec.
-289a-2) to ensure the inclusion of women and minority groups in clinical research.
+289a-2 to ensure the inclusion of women and minority groups in clinical research.
 The goal is to ensure that individuals are included in clinical research in a manner that is appropriate to the scientific question under study.

 Inclusion Guidance Links

-The following pages are links for inclusion related policies, FAQs, and the IMS Deployment page.
+The following pages are links for inclusion-related policies, FAQs, and inclusion data management information.